alichr/Test-time-Open-World-Recognition-on-3D-Point-Cloud-Data-/README.md

-# training the base-tak
+# Training the base-tak

-# For the point cloud to image projection and foundation models, we use this github:
+For the point cloud to image projection, and foundation models, we use this Github: https://github.com/yangyangyang127/PointCLIP_V2/tree/main
-https://github.com/yangyangyang127/PointCLIP_V2/tree/main